Trump Declaring Antifa Terrorists Means YouTube MUST Ban Far Left ft. Will Chamberlain

 I actually think this is one of the riskiest things that Trump has done.

-I was talking about this on IRL last night that you had explained to me back in uh 2021 with Texas v.
+I was talking about this on IRL last night that you had explained to me back in 2021 with Texas v.
+Pennsylvania.

 And if it's seen as illegitimate or if it's made to be responsible for continuous supervision of somebody, then it doesn't want to do those things.

-I guess in the in the Antifa context, um I mean you could see them trying.
+I guess in the Antifa context, I mean, you could see them trying.

-I mean, I could I don't think that necessarily comes into play too much.
+I mean, I don't think that necessarily comes into play too much.

-Uh it might come at it will come into play on the foreign terrorist organization designation if that came, but I don't see them, you know, there's there's no cause of action.
+It will come into play on the foreign terrorist organization designation if that came, but I don't see them, you know, there's no cause of action.

 The reason I bring up the concept, it's not so much that I'm saying the Supreme Court will have to issue a ruling, but I'm bringing up the issue of confidence.

-The Supreme Court fears that if people realize they can't enforce certain actions, people will start to disregard many of their rulings because what are you gonna do about it?
+The Supreme Court fears that if people realize they can't enforce certain actions, people will start to disregard many of their rulings because what are you going to do about it?

 And so the idea is that the Supreme Court tries to issue rulings that they know people will socially agree to without being so egregious it requires physical enforcement.

-I I think it's that they they don't want to go too far outside the bounds of the Overton window with any of their rulings to the point that it threatens their legitimacy.
+I think it's that they don't want to go too far outside the bounds of the Overton window with any of their rulings to the point that it threatens their legitimacy.

-You're seeing a major retreat from things like consent decrees, where uh, you know, a local jurisdiction and maybe the Department of Justice will sign some settlement requiring uh the DOJ, or not the DOJ rather, but requiring judicial oversight of the local policies of that police department.
+You're seeing a major retreat from things like consent decrees where a local jurisdiction and maybe the Department of Justice will sign some settlement requiring the DOJ or not the DOJ rather, but requiring judicial oversight of the local policies of that police department.

-Uh but the Supreme Court doesn't really like these, and and the reason being is it kind of it puts the judge in a position where they're doing this almost executive function of continuing to in continuing to monitor whether somebody is complying with a law.
+And the reason being is it kind of it puts the judge in a position where they're doing this almost executive function of continuing to continuing to monitor whether somebody is complying with the law.

 That's a classic executive branch function and not a judicial function.

-So they did they want to be in the business of judging.
+So they want to be in the business of judging.

-The reason I bring this up is that my my view on this is that under the Biden administration, we're now learning like we knew this, but we're now learning this with Jim Jordan just putting out this post.
+The reason I bring this up is that my view on this is that under the Biden administration, we're now learning, like we knew this, but we're now learning this with Jim Jordan just putting out this post.

-The Biden admin administration, Democrats pressured Google to censor people who broke no rules.
+The Biden administration, Democrats pressured Google to censor people who broke no rules.

 And the political climate was such that Google was scared of the executive branch and complied and began censoring people.

-My view now is with all of these platforms having these rules against terrorism and supporting terrorism and memorializing, or in any way, like Google's actually pretty explicit about even saying nice things about him is banable, is removable.
+My view now is with all of these platforms having these rules against terrorism and supporting terrorism and memorializing or in any way, like Google's actually pretty explicit about even saying nice things about him as bannable, is removable.

-With Trump formally declaring as an executive order that they're terrorists, this is a this is a public confidence challenge.
+With Trump formally declaring as an executive order that they're terrorists, this is a public confidence challenge.

-So I think it's I don't think it's risky for Trump so much as it's revealing of what these tech companies will do.
+So I don't think it's risky for Trump so much as it's revealing of what these tech companies will do.

 I believe the risk is that it shows these companies don't fear Trump's enforcement capabilities.